gillwald/gillwald_bot/README.md

 # gillwald_bot
-Gazebo model for a simple differntial drive robot
+Gazebo model for a simple differential drive robot